Kingsman (franchise): Literature

-LiteratureKingsman: The Golden Circle: The Official Movie Novelization, the novelization of the 2017 film Kingsman: The Golden Circle, written by Tim Waggoner, was released on September 22, 2017.
+Kingsman: The Golden Circle: The Official Movie Novelization, the novelization of the 2017 film Kingsman: The Golden Circle, written by Tim Waggoner, was released on 22 September 2017.

 Marketing

 Luxury retailer Mr Porter has been a marketing partner of the franchise since the first film, when it worked with costume designer Arianne Phillips to design the bespoke suiting, while everything from the ties and shirts to eyewear, umbrellas, shoes and watches were designed by heritage brands such as Cutler and Gross, George Cleverley, Mackintosh, Bremont, and Adidas Originals.
 The collaboration is the first of its kind, making Kingsman: The Secret Service the first film from which customers can buy all of the outfits they see.
 On 8 September 2017, Mr Porter opened its first Kingsman shop between Berry Bros. & Rudd and Lock & Co.
 Hatters on St James's Street in Central London.
 Both the Kingsman shop and Berry Bros. & Rudd were integral locations for Kingsman: The Golden Circle, while Lock & Co. was featured on the first film.

 In May 2017, TAG Heuer partnered with Fox to make the TAG Heuer Connected the official watch of the Kingsman agents.
 In August 2017, Fox partnered with Old Forester to release a Statesman edition of their 95 proof Bourbon whiskey for the U.S. market.
 In addition, GlenDronach released a Kingsman Edition 1991 of their Scotch whisky.
 Director Vaughn cited GlenDronach as his favourite scotch whisky brand, and the distillery used casks from 1991, as it is the fictional year of Eggsy's birth.
 Only 240 bottles have been allocated to the U.S. market, all of which are signed by Vaughn.
 In addition, Berry Bros. & Rudd released a Kingsman edition of their No. 3 London Dry Gin.
 In September 2017, Hard Rock Cafe introduced the "Poppy Burger" in their menu to promote The Golden Circle.

 Funko released Pop!
 Vinyl figures of Harry, Eggsy, Valentine, and Gazelle in 2017.